Nenad Konstantinović: Early years

-Konstantinović joined the Democratic Party (Demokratska stranka, DS) in 1998.
+Konstantinović joined the Democratic Party (DS) in 1998.
 He briefly left the party in 2003, when Otpor! became a registered political party in its own right.
-Konstantinović appeared on Otpor!'s electoral list in the 2003 Serbian parliamentary election; the list failed to cross the electoral threshold to win representation in the assembly.
-After the election, he criticized Serbian prime minister Vojislav Koštunica's administration for including Milošević-era officials.
+Konstantinović appeared in the 103rd position on Otpor!'s electoral list in the 2003 Serbian parliamentary election; the list failed to cross the electoral threshold to win assembly representation.
+After the election, he criticized Serbian prime minister Vojislav Koštunica's administration for including Milošević-era officials in its ranks.

 Otpor! merged into the Democratic Party in September 2004, and Konstantinović signed an accord with DS official Slobodan Gavrilović to formalize the merger.
 He was a member of the DS executive from 2004 to 2008.

 Konstantinović appeared in the ninth position on the DS's list for the City Assembly of Belgrade in the 2004 local elections and was elected when list won thirty-four seats.
-He served for the next four years as a supporter of the city administration.
+The DS formed a local coalition government after the election, and he served for the next four years as a supporter of the city administration.